Ideally, your doctor should screen you during regular physical exams for risk factors that can lead to a heart attack.

 If you've had a heart attack or one is occurring, doctors will take immediate steps to treat your condition.
 You may also undergo these additional tests:

 - Echocardiogram.
-This test uses sound waves to produce an image of your heart.
-During an echocardiogram, sound waves are directed at your heart from a transducer, a wand-like device, held on your chest.
-The sound waves bounce off your heart and are reflected back through your chest wall and processed electronically to provide video images of your heart.
+During this test, sound waves directed at your heart from a wandlike device (transducer) held on your chest bounce off your heart and are processed electronically to provide video images of your heart.
 An echocardiogram can help identify whether an area of your heart has been damaged by a heart attack and isn't pumping normally or at peak capacity.

 Exercise stress test.
 In the days or weeks after your heart attack, you may also undergo a stress test.
 Stress tests measure how your heart and blood vessels respond to exertion.
 You may walk on a treadmill or pedal a stationary bike while attached to an ECG machine.
 Or you may receive a drug intravenously that stimulates your heart similar to exercise.